GeevooDE/docs/README.md

 This endpoint can be useful for client applications that need to provide a QR code for user authentication or verification purposes.
 It is important to note that the QR code is one-time use only and must be redeemed as soon as it is generated, as it can be invalidated through Geevoo's scanning solution.

 The endpoint accepts the query parameter `detailed` as a boolean (either 0, 1, 'true', 'false', '0', '1').
 This flag toggles either if detailed informations should be shown when scanning as for example address data.

+# Design Guidelines

+Any Geevoo resources such as brand-, products-names, colors, or logo may not be used in any kind that does not directly relate to our product.
+The usage without permission in any case is strictly prohibited.
+Usage allowance can be requested via email [info@geevoo.de](mailto:info@geevoo.de).

+## Logo

+The Geevoo logo is an essential part of our brand identity.
+Please use the following guidelines when using our logo:
+-   Always use the original Geevoo logo, which can be downloaded from our website.
+Do not modify or alter the logo in any way.
+-   The logo may be used in the following ways:
+    -   Geevoo Green on White
+    -   White on Geevoo Green
+    -   White Geevoo Logo on any surface as long as the contrast is big enough
+    -   Black Geevoo Logo on any surface as long as the contrast is big enough
+    -   Geevoo Green Logo on any surface as long the contrast is big enough
+-   The logo should always be used with sufficient clear space around it to ensure it is easily identifiable.
+-   Do not use the logo in a way that suggests endorsement, affiliation, or partnership with Geevoo unless you have our express permission to do so.
+-   Do not use the logo in a way that is harmful, discriminatory, or offensive.

+## Name

+The Geevoo name is an important part of our brand, and it should be used consistently in all your communications with your users.
+Please follow the guidelines below when referring to Geevoo:

+-   Always use the correct spelling and capitalization of Geevoo.
+-   Do not use our name in a way that suggests endorsement, affiliation, or partnership with Geevoo unless you have our express permission to do so.
+-   Do not use our name in a way that is harmful, discriminatory, or offensive.

+## Colors

+The Geevoo brand has specific colors that should be used consistently in your application.
+Please follow the guidelines below when using our colors:

+-   Our primary brand color is `#4CAF50` / `rgb(76,175,80)`.
+This color should be used prominently in your application.
+-   Our secondary color is `#3E9D41` / `rgb(62,157,65)`.
+This color can be used to add accents to your application.
+-   Do not use colors that are similar to our brand colors in a way that suggests endorsement, affiliation, or partnership with Geevoo unless you have our express permission to do so.
+-   Do not use colors in a way that is harmful, discriminatory, or offensive.